 "I like to spend my free time exploring scenic wine estates in and around Cape Town.
 This is a great way to combine diverse food and wine offerings with nature and the outdoors!
 Some of my favourites include Delaire Graff Estate in Stellenbosch for a more refined experience, and Klein Roosboom in Durbanville where you can taste wine in a private cave and indulge in a platter or deli picnic with live entertainment afterward.
 The Spice Route in Paarl offers a variety of foodie experiences, including wine and beer tastings.
 Peter Falke in Stellenbosch is especially fantastic during the summer months as they stay open a little later (until 8 pm).
 There, you can tuck into platters, enjoy their wine bar, and lounge on huge bean bags nestled under the shady trees."

 “In the summer months, visit Kirstenbosch Open Air Cinema to view old classic films in the most picturesque setting.
 Another favourite for warm, summer evenings is a drive to Kalk Bay Harbour for the best fish and chips served in enamel plates.
 For those looking to get off the tourist trail and eat as the locals do this is perfect!"

-"My wife and myself love taking a late afternoon boat trip to see the Cape Fur seal, after pop into the ever vibrant Hout Bay Harbour Market which is open from Friday to Sunday.
+"I've always loved taking a late afternoon boat trip to see the Cape Fur seal, after pop into the ever vibrant Hout Bay Harbour Market which is open from Friday to Sunday.
 Great live bands on the go, good food and an amazing vibe.
 Sometimes we will go next door to visit Hout Bay breweries with a group of friends for some amazing craft beers.
-Achrobranch is open most weekends and one of our children's favourite spots.
+Achrobranch is open most weekends and one of my children's favourite spots.
 They're also a big fan of kayaking and the downhill scooter tours."